 This means websites and online platforms will pay the price of copyright fraud, not the user who committed the copyright infringement.

-To avoid breaking the law, YouTube and Twitch have said they will impose restrictions for European users, such as blocking access to certain channels.
+To avoid breaking the law, YouTube and Twitch have said they will impose restrictions for European users.
+This includes blocking access to certain channels.

 What does this mean for creators?